 My Spiritual Awakening: It All Started With A Mouse

-Back in May 1991, I was on vacation with my sister and a friend.
+Back in May 1991, I went on vacation with my sister and a friend.
 My sister had just received her master’s degree and wanted to celebrate by going to someplace special.
 So we went to what some consider the most magical place in the world: Walt Disney World in Orlando, Florida.

 I had been there twice before the trip, so I knew how wonderful it could be.
 This time was no different and every moment of the vacation was fun, even when it rained.
-On a rainy afternoon, we saw many people wearing slick rain ponchos with a Disney emblem on them.
-One of us (maybe me because I have a propensity for naming things) made up the term “Poncho Villa people”.
+On a rainy afternoon, we saw many people wearing slick plastic ponchos with a Disney emblem on them.
+One of us (quite possibly me because I have a propensity for naming things) made up the term “Poncho Villa people”.
 You have to understand those transparent rain ponchos were a new concept back then and to us, they looked incredibly silly as a cultural phenomenon.
 We did not become assimilated into their cult and did our best to navigate umbrella-less throughout the Land of Mickey.

 I have to pause from my story and say that I love Mickey Mouse, I have my entire life.
 One of my favorite t-shirts is an all-over print of various Mickey Mouse heads that I bought on this particular trip.
 At times, I call my boyfriend “Mickey” and sometimes sing parts of the catchy Toni Basil song Hey Mickey to him.